The Cut-and-Play Algorithm: Computing Nash Equilibria via Outer Approximations: Literature Review

-\paragraph{Equilibria in Continuous Games. } If each player's optimization problem is convex and continuous in its strategies, equilibrium programming methods can often determine a Nash equilibrium by: \begin{enumerate*} \item reformulating the game as a complementarity or variational inequality problem \citep{cottle_linear_2009}, and \item employing globally-convergent Jacobi or Gauss-Seidel algorithms \citep{facchinei_finite-dimensional_2003}. \end{enumerate*} On the one hand, these reformulations require restrictive convexity assumptions on the players' optimization problems and may not otherwise guarantee convergence.
+\paragraph{Continuous Games. } If each player's optimization problem is continuous and convex, equilibrium programming methods can often determine a Nash equilibrium by: \begin{enumerate*} \item reformulating the game as a complementarity or variational inequality problem \citep{cottle_linear_2009}, and \item employing globally-convergent Jacobi or Gauss-Seidel algorithms \citep{facchinei_finite-dimensional_2003}. \end{enumerate*} On the one hand, these reformulations require restrictive convexity assumptions on the players' optimization problems and may not otherwise guarantee convergence.
 Besides a few exceptions (\eg, \citet{sagratella_computing_2016}), to date, the majority of equilibrium programming methods require convexity and, otherwise, develop weaker concepts of equilibrium, for instance, \emph{quasi Nash equilibria} \citep{pang_nonconvex_2011,nowak_nonconvex_2021}.
-On the other hand, they generally have the advantage of being extremely scalable and efficient under convexity. \gls{CNP} exploits this efficiency by solving, at each iteration, a convexified game via a complementarity problem.
+On the other hand, they generally are extremely scalable and efficient under convexity. \gls{CNP} exploits this efficiency by solving, at each step, a convexified game via a complementarity problem.